How can I help?

 Wednesday

-✔ Breakfast: Besan chilla with yogurt
+✔ Breakfast: Besan chilla with yoghurt

 ✔ Lunch: Rajma with brown rice & beetroot salad